microsoft/rushjs.io-website/pages/advanced/phantom_deps.md

 Wait a sec -- two of these libraries are not declared as dependencies in the **package.json** file.
 How is this working at all!?
 It turns out that **brace-expansion** is a dependency of **minimatch**, and **glob** is a dependency of **rimraf**.
-During installation, NPM has flattened their folders to be under **my-library/node_modules**.
+During installation, npm has flattened their folders to be under **my-library/node_modules**.
 The NodeJS `require()` function finds them there because it probes for folders without considering the **package.json** files at all.
 This is perhaps counterintuitive, but it seems to work just fine.
 Maybe it's a